About this data

 Every country reports those figures a little differently and, inevitably, misses undiagnosed infections and deaths.
 With this project we are focusing on the trends within countries as they try to contain the virus’ spread, whether they are approaching or past peak infection rates, or if they are seeing a resurgence of infections or deaths.

-COVID-19 infections are still rising in 60 countries.
-There have been at least 62,023,000 reported infections and 1,449,000 reported deaths caused by the new coronavirus so far.
+There have been at least 6,819,000 reported infections and 172,000 reported deaths caused by the novel coronavirus in Africa so far.